rupy/HumanDetection/README.md

 or you can download as zip file from https://github.com/rupy/HumanDetection/archive/master.zip.

 Edit configure file, config.yml for your own file system. output directories are automatically created by program.
+Inria Person Dataset is in http://pascal.inrialpes.fr/data/human/.

 # Usage

 ## AnnotationGenerator

-### overview and configuration
+### Overview and configuration

 Annotation Generator is a GUI tool to generate annotation information for each image to learn dataset by opencv_traincascade.
 You can create region information of objects to be detected.
 To use this class, you have to change config.yml for your own file system as follow: